 So that’s, thanks for mentioning that.
 That’s a great point.
 So, faith, you know, it’s really an important part of coping, share specifically what leaning on your faith has looked like for you and how it’s been helpful for you.

-Deb Kelsey-Davis: Well, it’s interesting because prayer has always been a big part of my life. and prayer still is, and it’s a big part of my care giving.
-But what’s what I think is probably.
-More specifically, most important to me is to know that as much as my world is changing around me and as a caregiver and all the listeners out there, I’m sure you can relate to this too.
+Deb Kelsey-Davis: Well, it’s interesting because prayer has always been a big part of my life and prayer still is, and it’s a big part of my care giving.
+But what I think is probably more specifically, most important to me is to know that as much as my world is changing around me and as a caregiver and all the listeners out there, I’m sure you can relate to this too.

 You may start out your day with one set of plans, but it ends maybe looking totally different, you know?
 So, I know that, God has plans for me, and if I can start every morning, this is, this is where my faith comes in.
 Just saying, Hey, today’s a new day and I put my trust in you.
 And I know that if I in the morning set out with a few things that I hope to do, and I look at the end of the day, where God took my day.

 Rayna Neises: I love that.
-And then this.
-Moment of time in history.
+And in this moment of time in history.
 Wow.
 I mean, we are in this constant change with this virus that we’re trying to deal with, not just as family caregivers, but just in this craziness of the world today.
-And, being able to stop and say at the beginning of each day, you know, thank you, Lord for the gift of today and help me to see you in the midst of it.
+And, being able to stop and say at the beginning of each day, you know, thank you, Lord, for the gift of today and help me to see you in the midst of it.

 Deb Kelsey-Davis: Oh, there certainly is and I think, you know, right now there’s a lot of people who are, you know, really commenting on how caregivers may just well be the most well-prepared people out there to deal with this virus.
-Because in truth.
-We’ve a lot of us, I know for myself, I’ve been isolated as a caregiver.
+Because in truth we have got a lot of us, I know for myself, I’ve been isolated as a caregiver.
 I’ve had to deal with changing days every single day.

 The world almost changing underneath your feet.
 Not necessarily every single day consecutively, but it happens.
 So, I think I’m a lot more calm right now.
 During this state of frenzy, if you will, simply because of maybe the gifts that came from my first season of caregiving and now caring for my parents.
 It’s just putting the faith, putting the release and trust in God and recognizing what I can control and what I can’t.